mavolin/dismock/README.md

     var channelID discord.ChannelID = 123

     m.SendText(discord.Message{
-        // The doc of m.SendText tell you, what fields are required.
+        // the doc of every mock specifies what fields are required, all other
-    	// All other fields not relevant to your test can be omitted.
+        // fields not relevant to your test can be omitted
         ChannelID: channelID,
         Content: "🏓",
     })